 Alcohol detox symptoms generally begin to subside within 5-7 days, but this process varies for each individual.
 Withdrawal can bring about certain complications, which is why medical experts recommended a supervised detox under professional medical care.

 Alcohol Detox is the First Step to Your Recovery

 At Ashley Addiction Treatment, our various substance abuse programs can help you to build a strong foundation for your recovery.
 Our guests don’t have to face detox alone, nor any other part of the recovery process.

 Our core programs include:

 Our patients can also enjoy recreational activities such as yoga, massage, acupuncture and physical wellness in our gym during their time at our facility.
 We also provide laundry services and house keeping for our patients’ convenience and comfort.
 Rehab doesn’t have to be a complicated or unpleasant experience.
 Ashley Addiction Treatment can feel like a home away from home, a place where you can let your guard down to focus solely on your health and recovery.

 Start This New Chapter Today

 Don’t accept alcohol abuse and addiction as your permanent reality.
-At Ashley Addiction Treatment in Havre de Grace, Maryland, our alcohol detox and addiction treatment can completely reverse the direction of your life.
+At Ashley Addiction Treatment, our alcohol detox and addiction treatment can completely reverse the direction of your life.
 You can overcome this disease, and we’re ready to help you take this first step toward making it happen.
-If you’re ready to stop drinking and build a healthier, more positive future, call us today at 866-313-6307.
+If you’re ready to stop drinking and build a healthier, more positive future, call us today at 866-313-6310.